It’s that time of the year ……. again :(

 So how do we treat it?
 Remember that this is a hypersensitive immune state where the whole body is reacting to the foreign substance, even though the manifestation may only be in one part of the body.
 Hence the treatment should not be directed to the site where the symptoms are noticed.
 It is not the immune system in the nose, or lungs or the skin that is in a hypersensitive state but the whole body’s immune system is in that reactive state.
 The treatment therefore has to be directed to the patient as a whole and not his parts.
 That is where homeopathy, the holistic therapy steps in.
 Homeopathic medicines are prescribed on the totality of the symptoms.
 The homeopath will give a remedy that not only deals with the hypersensitive immune state, but will also tackle other coexistent conditions that may not have any direct relationship with the allergies.
 A patient who begins homeopathic treatment reports an increase in the energy levels, a greater resistance to infections and a sense of both physical and mental well-being.
 This is in addition to the fact that his allergies have disappeared!

 And that is the reason we have so many patents of allergies and asthma under our care.
-You may read some of our cases that show the efficacy of homeopathy by clicking this link: http://www.drvaishnav.com/Asthma.aspx.
+You may want to read some of our cases that showcase the homeopathic treatment of asthma.

 For homeopathic consultation for your symptoms you may visit Homeopathic Healing or send an e-mail to email@example.com to meet the Homeopathic Specialists.